prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 author_name: Julius Volz
 ---

-Let's talk about one particularly hard-to-kill myth again.
+Let's talk about a particularly persistent myth.
 Whenever there is a discussion about monitoring systems and Prometheus's pull-based metrics collection approach comes up, someone inevitably chimes in about how a pull-based approach just “fundamentally doesn't scale”.
-When asked why they think this is the case, they either respond with vague fears or cite reasons which only apply to systems that are fundamentally different from Prometheus in other ways.
+The given reasons are often vague or only apply to systems that are fundamentally different from Prometheus.
 In fact, having worked with pull-based monitoring at the largest scales, this claim runs counter to our own operational experience.

 We already have an FAQ entry about
 [why Prometheus chooses pull over push](/docs/introduction/faq/#why-do-you-pull-rather-than-push?),